Skip to content

 apptainer build --fakeroot pytorch:22.06-py3.sing docker://nvcr.io/nvidia/pytorch:22.06-py3

-You can find the latest prebuilt Nvidia PyTorch containers here.
-The TensorFlow containers are here (though note that LCF doesn't typically prebuild the TF-1 containers).
-You can search the full container registry here.
-For custom containers tailored for Polaris, visit ALCF's GitHub container registry.
+Find prebuilt NVIDIA PyTorch containers here.
+TensorFlow containers are here.
+Search the full container registry here.
+Custom containers tailored for Polaris are available in ALCF's GitHub container registry.

-Note: Currently, container build and executions are only supported on the Polaris compute nodes.
+Note: Container build and execution are only supported on Polaris compute nodes.

 Running Containers on Polaris